4W4I5/Semester-7-Notes/IA/Finals Prep/Finals Prep Notes.md

 ## Risk Assessment
 > [!NOTE]
-> PaO, DLF, ELM, CR, ASA
+> PaO, DLF, ELM, CR, ARA

 - ### 1. **Plan & Organize the Process**
 	- Define the scope, goals, and responsibilities for the risk assessment.